 I am a registered member of the BACP and an insured psychotherapist.
 I work in a NHS London hospital in secondary care, and also at a highly specialised Clinic for Dissociative Disorders; as both a psychotherapist and support therapist.
-I am also a guest lecturer at Tavistock and Portman.
-I have private practice offices in Soho and Islington.
+I am also a guest lecturer at Tavistock and Portman and am a speaker at the British Psychological Society.
+I have a private practice office in Soho.

 I write regularly on mental health for Vogue, Refinery29, Modern Matters to name a few.
 I also consult for film and scripts for some large TV companies and production houses.